Home Product Download News Faq Forums About

 Does a model keep evolving when I add new quotes to the quote file?

 Yes.
 There is no difference in the way historical quotes and new quotes are being processed.
 The model keeps evolving with every new quote.
+(The Evaluation Edition processes recent quotes with a delay of a few days).

 When a model has reached the end of the quote file, the forecast for the next bar has already been calculated.
 The forecast is shown in the Current Values window (if not, drag the Forecast dataseries from the Data Series window into the Current Values window).
 The trading signals can be seen in the Trading Signals window.
 The most recent signal is at the bottom of the list.

 When a new quote is added to the quote file, it will automatically be read by Adaptive Modeler.
 The model will then evolve one step further and a new forecast (and trading signal if necessary) will be calculated.
+(The Evaluation Edition processes recent quotes with a delay of a few days).

 Is there a difference between a "training" phase and an "operational" phase?

 No. In fact, there are no "training" or "operational" phases in Adaptive Modeler.
-There is no difference in the way the model processes historical quotes and the way it processes new quotes.
+There is no difference between the way the model processes historical quotes and the way it processes new quotes.
 The model keeps evolving with every new quote that is added to the quote file.
 A model does not first repeatedly train or optimize on historical data.
 Every quote bar is experienced (traded on) only once by the agents.

 Since it is possible to switch the Trading Simulator on and off, it could be said that an "operational" or "trading" phase starts when the Trading Simulator gets started.
 However, this has nothing to do with the evolution of the Agent-based model or the calculation of forecasts.
 The Trading Simulator and the generation of trading signals has no effect on the Agent-based model.